 Is Medical Aid a Necessary Evil?

-It’s expensive to belong to a medical aid but the alternative is to horrifying to contemplate: putting you and your family in the hands of the public health service.
+It’s expensive to belong to a medical aid.
+However, the alternative is to horrifying to contemplate: putting your family in the hands of the public health service.
+So it’s a necessary evil.
 Let’s take a close look at the medical aid industry to see what the pros and cons are.

-When you look at your bank statement at the end of each month you probably get the shivers when you see that deduction for medical aid.
-This is becoming an exorbitant price and if you work out how much you are spending every year on medical aid, you cannot be blamed for feeling a bit depressed.
-If you have a fair sized family you are probably spending the price of a small car every year on your medical scheme.
+You probably get the shivers when you see that deduction for medical aid on your monthly bank statement.
+This is becoming an exorbitant price.
+No wonder you are a bit depressed.
+If you have a fair sized family you are probably spending a fortune on your medical scheme.

 I visited a state hospital in Johannesburg recently.
-To the left of the main entrance I was greeted by a pool of noxious liquid in which stood an upended wheelchair.
+To the left of the main entrance I saw a pool of noxious liquid in which stood an upended wheelchair.
 The staff behaved sluggishly when they were not actually hostile.
-After eight hours of waiting for a doctor to see my aged friend we gave up and I took her to a private doctor at my own cost.
+After eight hours of waiting for a doctor to see my aged friend we gave up.
+I took her to a private doctor at my own cost.

 This hospital is down there at the bottom of the pile of state hospitals countrywide.
 There are surely some government run hospitals that run efficiently but they are rare.
 There are dozens of reasons why the public health care system in South Africa has collapsed but really you only need to know that you are taking your life in your hands when you go anywhere near one.